 In 2012, Crystal caught up with the rest of the luxury cruise industry by making its fares more inclusive.
 Fares cover beverages (including fine wines and premium spirits, plus all non-alcoholic beverages such as bottled water, soda, juices and specialty coffee drinks); gratuities for housekeeping, dining and bar staff; and one meal in each of the ships' specialty restaurants and sushi bars.

 In March 2015, Crystal was sold to Genting Hong Kong, which owns Star Cruises.
-As a result of the acquisition, Crystal has embarked on a period of rapid expansion, with the first of three new all-suite, all-balcony, 1,000-passenger "Crystal Executive Class" ships on order and expected for delivery in 2019.
+As a result of the acquisition, Crystal has embarked on a period of rapid expansion, with the first of three new all-suite, all-balcony, 1,000-passenger "Crystal Executive Class" ships on order.
 Each ship will have 48 "homes," available to buy, with their own private restaurant, reception and facilities.

-In addition, the line is branching into river cruising with Crystal River Cruises, with a refurbished ship launching in 2016 and four new ships in 2017.
-It's also getting into aviation with the launch of Crystal Luxury Air, which will start flying a 12-seat Bombardier Global Express XRS jet in May 2016 for private charter, and Crystal AirCruises, which will offer around-the-world private jet tours using a specially configured and outfitted Boeing 777-200LR, beginning in 2017.
+In addition, the line has branched into river cruising.
+Crystal River Cruises launched its first ship, the refurbished Crystal Mozart, in 2016, and will introduce new ships in 2017 and beyond.
+It's also getting into aviation with the launch of Crystal Luxury Air, which flies a 12-seat Bombardier Global Express XRS jet for private charter, and Crystal AirCruises, which will offer around-the-world private jet tours using a specially configured and outfitted Boeing 777-200LR, beginning in 2017.
 Crystal announced a second Crystal AirCruises plane, a Boeing 787 Dreamliner, but has not revealed plans for it yet.